Adrian978/VR-Simulation-Airport/README.md

 # VR-Simulation-Airport
-Simulasi bandar udara menggunakan teknologi VR (Oculus Quest 2)
+Simulation of airport passenger procedures using VR technology (Oculus Quest 2)

-## Catatan
+## Notes
-Ini adalah Program Simulasi VR yang dijalankan dengan sebuah perangkat PC/Laptop
+This is a VR Simulation Program that runs on a PC/Laptop device

 ## Demo
 https://youtu.be/oLm0qSSHeiM

 ### Library dan Assets
-Untuk Library dan Assets projek ini tidak kami upload di Github :)
+We don't upload the Library and Assets for this project on Github :)